 Since July 23, 2016, CBP has required all importers to submit their entry filings through the ACE as part of a government-wide deployment of the new International Trade Data System (ITDS).
 The ACE electronic interface is accelerating the processing of entry filings for all importers by automating clearance processes by all government agencies, including AMS.
 To accomplish this, CBP requires each government agency to electronically message back to ACE with the status of each entry filing.
 With ACE, importers will be able to determine the entry status under AMS or any other Agency’s requirements that determine release by CBP for entry into the United States.
 Presenting your products for AMS inspection segregated by Customs Entry Number allows AMS to notify CBP so that your products can be released into the channels of commerce quickly and efficiently.

 Please contact your local USDA inspection office for further information about requesting an inspection (Inspection Services).
 For questions about meeting Section 8e import regulations or the electronic filing process please contact our Compliance and Enforcement Branch at (888) 551-3523.
-You can also learn more about the ACE and how to make it work for you by viewing a pre-recorded webinar, available at: www.ams.usda.gov/event/importing-fruits-vegetables-and-specialty-crops-using-ace.

-A letter was sent to the trade industry informing them of the new requirements in regard to ACE and ITDS on August 24, 2016.
+A letter was sent to the trade informing them of the new requirements in regard to ACE and ITDS on August 24, 2016.
 Letter to Trade on Section 8E Guidelines-September 2016 (pdf)

-Section 8e applies to these specific products:
+Section 8e applies to the following specific products:

 - Dates (other than dates for processing)